carlosperate/awesome-microbit/README.md

 - [microbit.co.uk Site Index](https://www.microbit.co.uk/index) - The microbit.co.uk website contains an extensive list with all their projects and tutorials.
 - [hackster micro:bit community](https://microbit.hackster.io) - This hackster community contains user submitted projects for the micro:bit.
 - [MakeCode Projects](https://makecode.microbit.org/projects/) - List of micro:bit projects you can do with the MakeCode editor.
-- [Inventorspace micro:bit category](https://invent.sparkfun.com/cwists/category#products=%5B8%5D) - Community by SparkFun with fun projects you can implement in your classroom, school or district.
 - [Tinkercademy Projects](https://tinkercademy.com/microbit/) - Collection of projects using the micro:bit and Tinkercademy Tinker Kit.
 - [Raspberry Pi micro:bit Projects](https://projects.raspberrypi.org/en/projects?technologies%5B%5D=microbit) - Collection of Raspberry Pi and micro:bit projects from the Raspberry Pi Foundation.
 - [Hackaday.io micro:bit Projects](https://hackaday.io/projects?tag=micro%3Abit) - Projects using the micro:bit tag in Hackaday.io, a collaborative hardware development community.